UnluckyDjentleman/3Course1Sem/NetProgramming/Labs/lab2/README.txt

-0) Create in project with DLL module file input where you should write your exports
+0) Create in project with DLL module file input (*.def) where you should write your exports
 1) Open Command Prompt as admin
 2) To register your DLL input this(my example, but you can have different): regsvr32 /i "D:\Sem31\NetProgramming\lab2\SP02_COM\x64\Debug\SP02_COM.dll"